Case Study: Implementing 'Travel Reimagined' for Toyota

-With a directive towards program improvement, FCM collaborated with Toyota on each of their objectives to streamline processes, ensure a better traveler experience and deliver “Travel Re-Imagined”, even in the face of a pandemic.
+With a clear directive towards program improvement FCM collaborated with Toyota on each of their objectives to streamline processes and ensure a better traveler experience under a more unified program, “Travel Reimagined.”

 With a clear directive towards program improvement FCM collaborated with Toyota on each of their objectives to streamline processes and ensure a better traveler experience under a more unified program, “Travel Reimagined.”
-With several affiliate companies and many evolving roles and traveler types, thinking critically about what could be improved in each area of the travel program and delivering custom solutions that can be continually changed was integral to the overall success of their new program.
+With several affiliate companies and many evolving roles and traveler types, thinking critically about what could be improved in each area of the travel program and delivering custom solutions that were agile and adaptable was integral to the overall success of their new program.

-Through an in-depth discovery period where FCM and Toyota worked together to collaborate on ideas for improvements, FCM was able to implement solutions tailor-made to both their company and industry at large that have already improved both the internal processes and traveler experience of Toyota North America’s travel program.
+Through an in-depth discovery period where FCM and Toyota worked together to collaborate on ideas for improvements, FCM was able to implement solutions tailor-made to both their company and industry at large that have already transformed both the internal processes and traveler experience of Toyota North America’s travel program.

 Customized technology solutions

 Toyota had previously experienced slow data delivery and errors within their expense management procedures.
 International manufacturing businesses need solid infrastructures to maintain global consistency and frameworks, FCM developed custom technology solutions including a bespoke Chrome River integration to streamline processes and alleviate internal difficulties for their travel program and accounting team.
 This integration allows for viewing of data from multiple sources and can provide side-by-side insights with travel data collected directly by FCM, providing a more holistic view of overall travel spend.
 This in turn results in more advanced travel and expense analytics, better insight into how travelers are spending money and potential areas of leakage, and deeper understanding of how expenses can be used to improve supplier sourcing contracts.

-To improve traveler experience and online booking tool functionality, FCM worked with Toyota to transition the business to the Deem online booking tool (OBT).
-Catering to each facet of Toyota North America’s business was paramount so FCM built 4 different OBT subsites and 10 different instances of our online traveler portal HUB, where travelers go to access all the travel tools they need to book, view itineraries, and more.
+To improve traveler experience and online booking tool functionality, FCM worked with Toyota to transition the business to the Deem OBT.
+Catering to each facet of Toyota North America’s business was paramount so FCM built 4 different OBT subsites and 10 different instances of our online technology platform where travelers and managers go to access all the travel tools they need to book, view itineraries, and more.
 These subsites and platform iterations can house different views, travel policies, and any other information pertinent to a specific group of travelers, while still functioning as part of Toyota North America’s overall program.

 One of Toyota’s top priorities was to create a more unified travel program.
-Since roles within the company continue to evolve Toyota wanted to bring a sense of consistency, update policies and processes as needed, and present stakeholders with new features and technology tools.
+Since roles within the company continue to evolve, Toyota wanted to bring a sense of consistency, update policies and processes as needed, and present stakeholders with new features and technology tools.
 This is consistent with the needs of global manufacturing firms around the world to produce tangible ROI and manage multiple business entities, so FCM placed a strong emphasis on onboarding and reporting regularities and dependencies.
 In order to accomplish these goals, Toyota needed a true partner to help develop the travel program alongside them, delving into the minutiae and offering up existing or custom solutions where needed.

-“We had an ambitious plan to develop a travel program that our travelers want to use.
+"We had an ambitious plan to develop a travel program that our travelers want to use.
 That meant we needed consumer grade technology and great customer support, which FCM are providing.
-But beyond the traveler, we were looking for a partner that would make Toyota a priority.
+But beyond the traveler, we were looking for a partner that would make Toyota a priority." - Rebecca Jeffries

 Leading the way into the future